Shack Fire Problems

 Shack fires have been a constant problem in the country because of informal settlers with inadequate safety measures in their homes.

 As of October this year, it is estimated that there are over 2,600 informal shack settlements with a population of more than 2 million.
 There’s even organized groups defending the right of shack dwellers like the Abahlali baseMjondolo group.
 Since the end of the apartheid period in 1994, shack settlements grew from 300 to 2,600 last 2011.
 There is a government plan to build housing but it is going through a traumatic backlog with about 2.1 million houses yet to be built.
-In the meantime, shack fires are killing South Africans.
+In the meantime, shack fires are killing South Africans: unlike playing paintball or computer games, fires are true life or death situations, and cannot be dismissed.

 According to another survey, there are about 10 shack fires a day and one death every other day in South Africa.
 The fires are caused by a variety of reasons like lack of access to electricity so shack dwellers have no choice but to rely on candles, the use of poorly-made paraffin stoves, inadequate water supply, children left alone and houses too close to each other, unsanitary conditions, and insufficient emergency services.
 However, the government’s claim is that these are temporary camps and do not need basic services except instead of people staying for a short period, they end up living their entire lives in these places.